5 Digital Footprint Facts That Could Impact Your Personal and Professional Life

 • Think Before You Post: Consider the long-term impact of sharing personal information or controversial opinions.
 Once it’s online, it’s hard to take back.

 • Use Privacy Settings: Use privacy controls on social media and other platforms to limit who can view your content.
+Privacy settings can limit how much information is publicly visible.

 Protecting Your Online Reputation